ajajrajguru95/Portfolio/content/post/site-hosting.md

 <!--more-->

-I'm a huge fan of [HUGO](https://gohugo.io/) and also was aware of what this static site generator can do so was curious as to what extend can i take HUGO with same functionality and feel as of CMS's provide and turns out it's unbeatable.
+I'm a huge fan of [HUGO](https://gohugo.io/) and also was aware of what this static site generator is capable of so was curious as to what extend can i take HUGO with same functionality and feel as of CMS's provide and turns out it's unbeatable.

 Those who don't know what HUGO is here a nice [read](https://medium.com/backticks-tildes/hugo101-getting-started-with-hugo-and-deploying-to-netlify-9a813fe23b94) which also covers it's installation.